St Matthew's Academy: History

 The catchment area of the school encompasses all of North Ayrshire.
 The most recent inspection from Education Scotland has rated the school as "very good" for Learning, Teaching and Assessment and for Raising Attainment and Achievement.
-In 2024 Saint Matthew's Academy was the highest performing school in North Ayrshire and the 59th highest performing school in Scotland.
+In 2025 Saint Matthew's Academy was the joint highest performing school in North Ayrshire and the 55th highest performing school in Scotland.

 Associated primaries

 The roll of St Matthew's Academy is drawn in the main from the ten cluster denominational primary schools located throughout North Ayrshire: St John Ogilvie's and St Mark's in Irvine; St Winning's and St Luke's in Kilwinning; St John's in Stevenston; St Anthony's in Saltcoats; St Peter's in Ardrossan; St Mary's in Largs; St Bridget's in Kilbirnie; and St Palladius' in Dalry.
 Pupils from all areas other than Ardrossan, Saltcoats and Stevenston travel to St Matthew's Academy by contract bus.